s-ccs/MSc_SequentialSampling/README.md

 │   ├── talks        <- PDFs (and optionally pptx etc) of the Intro,
 |   |                   Midterm & Final-Talk
 |
-├── _research        <- WIP scripts, code, notes, comments,
+├── _research        <- writing tips for the thesis
-│   |                   to-dos and anything in an alpha state.
 │
-├── plots            <- All exported plots go here, best in date folders.
+├── plots            <- All exported plots go here.
-|   |                   Note that to ensure reproducibility it is required that all plots can be
+|   |                   all plots can be
 |   |                   recreated using the plotting scripts in the scripts folder.
-|
-├── notebooks        <- Pluto, Jupyter, Weave or any other mixed media notebooks.*
 │
-├── scripts          <- Various scripts, e.g. simulations, plotting, analysis,
+├── scripts          <- Various scripts/notebooks, e.g. simulations, plotting, analysis,
-│   │                   The scripts use the `src` folder for their base code.
 │
-├── src              <- Source code for use in this project.
-Contains functions, │                       structures and modules that are used throughout │                       the project and in multiple scripts.
+├── src              <- Dev source code of this project.
+Contains functions, │                       structures and modules that are used throughout │                       the project and build the basis for the integration of the extension.
 │
-├── test             <- Folder containing tests for `src`.
+├── test             <- Contains README with information about the tests.
-│   └── runtests.jl  <- Main test file
-│   └── setup.jl     <- Setup test environment
 │
 ├── README.md        <- Top-level README.
-A fellow student needs to be able to
-|   |                   continue your project.
-Think about her!!
 |
 ├── .gitignore       <- focused on Julia, but some Matlab things as well │
 ├── (Manifest.toml)  <- Contains full list of exact package versions used currently.
 |── (Project.toml)   <- Main project file, allows activation and installation.
-└── (Requirements.txt)<- in case of python project - can also be an anaconda file, MakeFile etc.

 ```

-\*Instead of having a separate *notebooks* folder, you can also delete it and integrate your notebooks in the scripts folder.
-However, notebooks should always be marked by adding `nb_` in front of the file name.